Changing Lives through Literature

 These programs are 12-week parenting programs in which offenders are taught parenting skills and how to be better role models to their children.
 Probationers attend weekly lectures and interactive sessions on issues that including domestic violence, substance abuse, employment, and good nutrition.

 The Massachusetts Probation Service offers 13 Fatherhood Programs statewide in 8 counties.
 Program participants are ordered by a judge to attend the 12-week Fatherhood Program based on a probation officer’s recommendation.

 This program features a series of workshops, presentations, and discussion groups.
 Topics highlighted in these sessions include child development, communications skills, domestic and family violence, men’s health, substance abuse, employment, education, and legal matters, such as child support.
 Judges, clergy, social service providers, and representatives from state agencies, such as the Department of Revenue, are among the guest speakers.

 The program culminates with a graduation ceremony during the 13th week where the fathers’ accomplishments are celebrated and acknowledged.
 Past participants have reported positive outcomes, such as re-establishing relationships with their children as well as learning new approaches to positive interaction with the mothers of their children.

 Shakespeare and the Courts

 Selected juveniles currently on probation or under the supervision of the courts are ordered to participate and complete an intensive acting/communications program under the supervision of professional actors from the Lenox-based Shakespeare & Co.
-Juveniles participate in a 12-week session which entails attending two three-hour sessions each week.
+Juveniles participate in a 6-week session which entails attending four 3-hour sessions each week.
 These sessions culminate with a live evening performance by the youth before an audience.